officialJCReyes/dell-esxi-plex/README.md

 Back at the command prompt, be sure both services are running by typing *nssm start Deluged* and *nssm start Delugew*.

 Open your favorite browser and go to 127.0.0.1:38081.
 Enter deluge as the default password.
 You will be prompted to change the password which is recommended.
-To install the EGG file we downloaded earlier, go to Preferences-> PLugins -> Install.
+To install the EGG file we downloaded earlier, go to Preferences-> Plugins -> Install.
 Browse to the directory where you downloaded the file, select it and press install.

 #### CouchPotato (Organizes and obtains movies)
 We will start by downloading [Python 2.7](https://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi), [PyWin32 2.7](http://sourceforge.net/projects/pywin32/files/pywin32/Build%20217/) and [GIT](http://git-scm.com/).
 Run the Python installer and be sure to keep the default directory *C:\Python27*.
 Open up command prompt, type *cd C:\Tools* and then *git clone https://github.com/CouchPotato/CouchPotatoServer.git*.
 This will download the latest release for CouchPotato into *\CouchPotatoServer*.